 Anchoring of tourism vessels has the potential to damage corals and seagrass habitats.
 The likelihood of anchor damage from tourism activities has been reduced by:

 - The placement of moorings in high use areas

 - Designated anchoring and no anchoring areas

 - Reef Protection Markers

 - The introduction of best practice guidelines.

-Diving and snorkelling can cause localised damage to coral, but these activities are closely supervised.
+Diving and snorkeling can cause localised damage to coral, but these activities are closely supervised.

 Sewage discharge is only allowed in open waters.

 Total sewage discharge into the Marine Park accounts for only three per cent of the entire nutrient load and tourism vessels contribute only a small portion of this total.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.